 When is the best time to send an email blast?

-An email blast is a proven way to build brand awareness and authority and an easy way to quickly spread the word about new features, products, and announcements regarding business changes or sales.
-Using top email marketing tools can make it easier to design, send, and track every email blast, ensuring you have the most success with your email blast campaigns.
+Email blasts are a proven way for businesses to build brand awareness and increase customer engagement.
+From advertising your promos to garnering valuable feedback, emails are a foolproof way to support your marketing strategy.
+Using top email marketing tools can make it easier to design, send, and track every blast, ensuring you have the most success with your email campaigns.